 - Event culture is toxic as a result of high stress in the planning process.

-- The event fails to meet the expectations of planners and guests can’t wait to leave.
+- The event fails to meet the expectations of planners.
+Guests want to leave.

 - One and DONE!
 The event is never repeated.